 Asbestos fibres in drinking water were mostly within safe proportions

 Fibre size and surface characteristics are also important factors in evaluating health risk.
-Asbestos fibres greater than 8 µm (micrometres – thousands of an inch) in length and less than 0.25 µm in diameter are regarded as posing the greatest threat while very short fibres of less than 1 µm are considered to be of low risk.
+Asbestos fibres greater than 8 µm (i.e. micrometre – a millionth of a metre) in length and less than 0.25 µm in diameter are regarded as posing the greatest threat while very short fibres of less than 1 µm are considered to be of low risk.
 Results from studies conducted in Europe, US and Canada found that asbestos fibres in drinking water were mostly within safe diameter categories and in proportions of 1 to 1.1 million fibres per litre.

 The presence of asbestos in any building or environment is rightly seen as a cause of concern, despite the assurances in some quarters that there no risk or possibly only a “low risk”.
 In May 2011, the government confirmed medical opinion that white asbestos is a Class 1 cancer-causing agent without a confirmed threshold level, below which, exposure is not a risk to human health.
 In 2013, an European Parliament report called for the removal of asbestos from all public buildings by 2028, which could finally signal the end of so-called “low risk” chrysotile white asbestos being simply “contained and managed” in thousands of properties around the UK.